A unified machine-learning framework for ab initio multiscale modeling of liquids: Supercritical crossover lines in carbon dioxide

 \section{Supercritical crossover lines in carbon dioxide}

 So far, we have shown \emph{ab initio} neural cDFT's ability to probe liquid--vapor coexistence both in bulk, and under confinement.
 We now demonstrate its potential to describe the physics of bulk fluids away from coexistence, focusing on supercritical carbon dioxide (sc\ce{CO2}).
-Understanding sc\ce{CO2}, and supercritical fluids (SCFs) more generally, is not only important from a practical viewpoint---it underpins technologies for carbon capture, sustainable power generation, and chemical extraction \cite{White2021, Hsiao2025}---but also fundamentally.
+Understanding sc\ce{CO2}, and supercritical fluids (SCFs) more generally, is not only important from a practical viewpoint---it underpins technologies for carbon capture, sustainable power generation, and chemical extraction \cite{White2021, Hsiao2025}---but also of fundamental interest.
 For example, fluids under extreme conditions are often encountered deep in the interior of giant ``gas'' planets, and supercritical fluids are known to exhibit nontrivial thermodynamic and dynamic behavior \cite{Pan2013, Pan2016}.

-Here, we focus on the PBE-D3 xc functional, as we have already established that it reasonably well describes carbon dioxide's liquid--vapor coexistence.
+Here, we focus on the PBE-D3 xc functional, as we have already established that it reasonably well describes carbon dioxide's liquid--vapor coexistence, while results for other functionals are shown in Fig.~S7.
 In Fig.~\ref{fig4}A, we recast the phase diagram in the $P$--$T$ plane, where we also compare directly to the experimental result.
 While small differences between theory and experiment are observed, agreement is overall very good.
 Turning our attention to the supercritical state, we probe the bulk properties of sc\ce{CO2} by analyzing the total correlation function $h(r)$, whose Fourier transform is related to the two-body direct correlation function of the uniform fluid, via the Ornstein--Zernike equation \cite{HansenMcDonaldBook},

 For fluids with short-ranged interatomic potentials, it is well established \cite{Evans1993} that, for a given temperature, the asymptotic behavior of $h(r)$ changes from monotonic exponential at low densities, i.e., to oscillatory with an exponential envelope, i.e.,